syncfusion-content/maui-docs/MAUI/PDF-Viewer/Form-Fields.md

 {% endhighlight %}
 {% endtabs %}

-The `ClearFormData` method passed with the page number can remove or clear all the form field data on the mentioned page of a PDF document.
+The `ClearFormData` method passed with the page number will clear all the form field data on the mentioned page of a PDF document.

 {% tabs %}
 {% highlight C# %}